Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_ISTIO_INGRESS.md

         host: web-app
 ```

-This VirtualService is for the Ingress Gateway definition , routing requests for host `demo.k8s.local` to 3 different services, depending on the path of the URL.

-The VirtualService definition for this Gateway (default-gateway-ingress) uses matching rules to map specific paths/URIs to services *that do not exist at the moment, we will create them later.* If you look in the YAML file, you can see 3 "match" rules, they are all based on the "hosts" definition:
+The VirtualService definition for this Gateway (default-gateway-ingress) uses rules to map specific paths/URIs for host `demo.k8s.local` to 3 different services *that do not exist at the moment, we will create them later.* If you look at the YAML file above, you can see the 3 "match" rules, they are all based on the "hosts" definition:

 ![](../../images/Gateway+VirtualService.png)